sourcegraph/handbook/content/company-info-and-process/working-at-sourcegraph/teammate-development/index.md

 ## **Manager-Direct Report Check-In:**

-**Monthly, managers will complete 1 question only:** -[visible to teammate] In 2-3 bullets, share feedback with this teammate, including things that are working well and/or areas this teammate can focus on next month.
+**Monthly, managers will complete 1 question only:**

+- [visible to teammate] In 2-3 bullets, share feedback with this teammate, including things that are working well and/or areas this teammate can focus on next month.

 **At the end of each quarter, managers will complete three questions:**